 The Great Outdoors location offers river side parking and the only shuttle service on the upper Deerfield River.
-This service is available to those who buy or rent tubes from the Great Outdoors.
+This service is available to those who buy or rent tubes from The Great Outdoors.
 On slower days or if the shuttle is not busy we can accommodate anyone who needs a ride up.

-Customers park at the Great Outdoors, located directly on the Mohawk Trail and Deerfield river.
-Tubers are transported up the River to the "put-in" at the Zoar picnic area about an 8 minute drive.
+Customers park at The Great Outdoors, located directly on the Mohawk Trail and Deerfield river.
+Tubers and rafters are transported up the River to the "put-in" at the Zoar picnic area about an 8 minute drive.
 Tubers are dropped off at the "put-in" and then it's time for your fun-filled trip back down the river at your own pace.
 The trip consists of a series of class 1 and 2 rapids and many slow, open areas for relaxing.

-The return trip is an approximate 2 1/2 hour ride down the river to the "take-out" area at The Great Outdoors called "Flag pole Point".
+The return trip is an approximate 2 1/2 hour ride down the river to the "take-out" area at The Great Outdoors called "Flag Pole Point".

-So basically you come to the great outdoors we shuttle or direct you to the zoar-picnic area (A.K.A. "put-in") then you float right back down to us and where your car is.
+So basically you come to The Great Outdoors, we shuttle or direct you to the zoar-picnic area (A.K.A. "put-in") and then you float right back down to us where your car is.
 Very convenient!